tradegecko/docs_old/_posts/2013-02-21-testing-with-oauth2-gem.md

 ### Getting an access token

-Tradegecko API currently allows [Authorization Code](http://tools.ietf.org/html/rfc6749#section-1.3.1) and [Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.3) authentication grant types.
+TradeGecko API currently allows [Authorization Code](http://tools.ietf.org/html/rfc6749#section-1.3.1) and [Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.3) authentication grant types.
 > For security reasons, the use of Resource Owner Password Credentials is limited only to the account who created the application.